wjmack/Speedle/readme.md

 **How to Play**
 Start typing on the keyboard to have the display appear (will be fixed)
-Best experienced on Chromium browsers at the moment
+Best experienced on Chromium browsers at the moment (mobile works, but has a few issues)
 Play the game on <a href="https://speedle.wjmackinnon.repl.co/">Repl</a>, where it is being hosted